stemid/captiveportal/README.md

 There's only one relevant plugin right now, iptables.
 But the idea is that you could add RADIUS plugins or other services.
 The mandatory flag in plugins.cfg decides if a plugin must pass before a client is authenticated.
 So you can string several plugins together for several actions that must be performed.

+Each plugin responds with JSON.

 ### iptables plugin

 1. Executes the ``iptables_cmd`` defined in plugins.cfg, with arguments being the client IP and potentially the client MAC address.
+2. Ensures the exit code of ``iptables_cmd`` is 0, if not 0 it sets a failed flag in its JSON response.